shohirose/basic-cfd3/README.md

 $ .\run_all.ps1
 ```

-If simulators are created under either "Release" or "Debug" folder, you should add "-Release" or "-Debug" option.
+If simulators are created under either "Release" or "Debug" folder in the "build" folder, you should add "-Release" or "-Debug" option.
 For example:

 ```
 $ .\run_all.ps1 -Release